GreatSQL/GreatSQL-Manual/6-oper-guide/2-oper-rw-splitting.md

 Instance '172.16.16.12:3306' remains ARBITRATOR.   <-- 保持不变
 Instance '172.16.16.13:3306' remains SECONDARY.   <-- 保持不变

 WARNING: The cluster internal session is not the primary member anymore.
-For cluster management operations please obtain a fresh cluster handle using dba.get_cluster().
+For cluster management operations please obtain a fresh cluster handle using dba.getCluster().

 The instance '172.16.16.11:3306' was successfully elected as primary.
 ```